Nur Dhabitah Sabri: Career

-Dhabitah was chosen to light up the cauldron during the opening ceremony of the 2017 SEA Games in Kuala Lumpur.
-Dhabitah took silver in 3 meter springboard individual which was won by compatriot, Ng Yan Yee.
-Dhabitah would later partner with Ng Yan Yee to win gold in 3 meter synchronised springboard.
+Dhabitah was chosen to light the cauldron during the opening ceremony of the 2017 SEA Games in Kuala Lumpur.
+Dhabitah took silver in the 3 meter springboard individual event which was won by compatriot, Ng Yan Yee.
+Dhabitah would later partner with Ng Yan Yee to win gold in the 3 meter synchronised springboard.
 In October 2017, they were stripped of their gold medal after Ng Yan Yee failed a doping test.

 At the 2018 Commonwealth Games, Dhabitah won a bronze medal with Leong Mun Yee in the 3 meter synchronised springboard.
 They won another bronze medal in 10 meter synchronised platform.
 At the 2018 Asian Games, the pair won bronze in the 10 meter synchronised platform.
 In her second event of the Games, she got a silver with Ng Yan Yee in the 3 metre synchronized springboard.
-In her third event, she missed out on bronze medal after finishing in fourth place in the 1 metre springboard.
+In her third event, she missed out on the bronze medal after finishing in fourth place in the 1 metre springboard.
 In her last event, she won a bronze medal in the 3 metre springboard, finishing behind Shi Tingmao and Wang Han of China.

 She competed at the 2022 Commonwealth Games where she won silver medals in the women's synchronised 3 metre springboard event alongside Ng Yan Yee and in the women's 3 metre springboard event, a bronze medal in the mixed synchronised 3 metre springboard event alongside Muhammad Syafiq Puteh and came 4th in the women's synchronised 10 metre platform alongside Pandelela Rinong.

+From May to December, Dhabitah, along with Goh Sze Fei and Shahrul Saad were appointed as brand ambassadors for Nutrilite Malaysia.